michaelbarton/bioinformatics-zen/content/markup/research/trimming-454-data-from-the-5-prime-may-improve-fidelity.markdown

 This figure shows that for two experiments 5' trimming resulted in less matches to the community substring.
 In one of these cases this resulted in &gt;3000 fewer matching reads.
-In seven of nine experiments however 5' trimming of the mock-community sequence increased the number of matching reads.
+In seven of nine experiments however 5' trimming of the mock community sequence increased the number of matching reads.
 In two cases 5' trimming produced an improvement of &gt;5000 exact substring matches.

 ## Summary

-The use of 3' trimming is common to remove errors as the probability of errors increases along the length of the generated read.
-I have not found any articles suggesting that 5' trimming may improve read-fidelity so I would be interested if anyone can highlight similar approaches.
-I think it may also be work considering if 5' errors could be related to chimerism too.
+The use of 3' trimming in marker-based metagenomics is common.
+I am not familiar with any articles showing that 5' trimming may improve read-fidelity however.
+I would be interested if anyone can highlight similar approaches.
+I think it may also be work considering if this 5' trimming could be related to chimerism.

 Trimming the 5' end should not however be used in every case without prior consideration.
-Instead I believe a quality-control mock-community should be added to each sequencing run to assess whether this is necessary.
+Instead I believe a quality-control mock community should be added to each sequencing run to assess whether this is necessary.
 This way both 5' and 3' trimming could be tuned to each specific sequencing run.
 A similar point is argued in Schloss *et. al* 2011: